leonardbonfils/grid-generator/README.md

 # grid-generator
-Generate large word puzzle grids using words from a dictionary text file Written in Python
+Generate large word puzzle grids using words from a dictionary text file.
+Written in Python.